bcgsc/AMPd-Up/README.md

 ### Pre-trained models

-The 1,000 model instances used to generate the peptide sequences presented in the publication can be accessed on the [Zenodo repository](https://doi.org/10.5281/zenodo.7905591).
+The 1,000 model instances used to generate the peptide sequences presented in the publication can be accessed through the [Zenodo repository](https://doi.org/10.5281/zenodo.7905591).
 Users can either choose to use the pre-trained models or train their own models for sequence generation.

 ### Sequence generation